-Federal Taxes Are At Five Year Low While Federal Spending Is At A 10 Year High
+Federal Taxes Are At 5-Year Low While Federal Spending Is At A 10-Year High

 “When you pass the most irresponsible tax cut followed by the most irresponsible spending increase, unsurprisingly it leads to the largest deficit numbers,” noted Maya MacGuineas, president of the Committee for a Responsible Federal Budget.
 “Predictably, that’s exactly where we landed.”

-In the past Trump has been vocally critical of such spending, frequently taking to Twitter to chastise Obama for his role in accelerating it.
+In the past, Trump has been vocally critical of such spending, frequently taking to Twitter to chastise Obama for his role in accelerating it.

 “With a record deficit and $15 trillion in debt, @BarackObama is spending $4 million of our money on his Hawaii vacation.
 Just plain wrong,” Trump tweeted in 2011.